chriskrycho/v5.chriskrycho.com/site/essays/Private Chat and DMs Are Good Actually.md

 This is exactly what we should expect based on how people interact with each other in the analog world.
 Our offices have meeting rooms because having spaces for private conversation helps everyone do better in the public spaces.
 For one thing, even in the healthiest organization, there are going to be times when you’re frustrated with another person or team.
 When that happens, the most helpful thing is often to go talk to someone else you trust.
 That gives you space to blow off steam, to work it through mentally or emotionally so you *can* handle it well publicly.

 For another, there are plenty of totally “positive” conversations which benefit from privacy.[^positive] Sometimes you need to help someone avoid tripping over a political or personal landmine in a conversation.
 Sometimes you’re coaching someone through a difficult personal situation, or through their career considerations.
 Sometimes you’re working on a thorny problem, where having more input from people with less context would just be a distraction (even if just by way of having to give people enough context to contribute meaningfully).
 Sometimes you’re processing with your closest colleagues about changes to a company policy which affect you.
-Sometimes you’re responding privately to a public question about an HR policy based on your own experience.
+Sometimes you’re responding privately to a public question about an <abbr title="human resources">HR</abbr> policy based on your own experience.
 Sometimes you’re just hanging out with your team, talking about your weekend.

-*[HR]: human resources

 [^positive]: I scare-quote “positive” here because I think dealing with difficult situations in a healthy way *is* positive—but since it’s often in response to a negative or difficult circumstance, I think the distinction is still useful.